jfox16/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  The closure is the function returned by personalDice.
+You can tell because it's a function that's returned from inside a context.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  They both receive the a function with the same scope where "name" is set to "Dan".
+The value of newRoll could still change
+  when the function is called.

 c.
 What is the lexical scope of `newRoll`?

+  Only inside the function when it's called.

 ### Task 3 - Stretch Goals